Circular-Studios/gl3n/README.markdown

-Gl3n
+Gl3n Shared
 ====

-gl3n provides all the math you need to work with OpenGL.
+gl3n-shared provides all the math you need to work with OpenGL.
+All structs are marked as shared, and you should only use them as such!
 Currently gl3n supports:

 * linear algebra
   * vectors